-- 4.1 Remove the door by opening past 45° to avoid hitting the hinge blocks, then lift free from the hinge mechanism. - 4.2 Lay the door face down on a soft flat surface to protect the paintwork, glass and controls. - 4.3 Remove old rope and scrape old glue from locating groove.
+4.1 Remove the door by opening, using a 5mm A/F Hex Key to remove the 4 bolts and lifting the door free of the hinge blocks, see Diagram 5.

+- 4.2 Lay the door face down on a soft, flat surface to protect the paintwork and glass. - 4.3 Remove old rope and scrape old glue from locating groove.